Behzadsharafi/GoogleBooks/README.md

 # Google Books

-A single page that enables the users to search for books and get more details about a certain title.
+This a single page application that enables the users to search for books and get more details about a certain title.

 ## Technologies